jamal-saeedi/jamal-saeedi.github.io/_pages/cv.md

 ======
 * Jan 2019 – Present: Postdoctoral researcher at Istituto Dalle Molle di Studi sull'Intelligenza Artificiale (IDSIA), Lugano, Switzerland.
-  * Participated in the design and implementation of multiple inspection and quality control projects for steel, electromechanical, and textile products, as well as other computer vision and data science projects utilizing deep learning, signal processing, and image processing techniques.
+  * Participated in the design and implementation of multiple inspection and quality control projects for steel, electromechanical, and textile products, as well as other computer vision and data science projects utilizing deep learning, signal and image processing, and computer vision techniques.
 * June 2016 – November 2018: Signal and image processing engineer at Towzin Electric Company (TEC), Tehran, Iran.
   * Contributed to the design and construction of the first Iranian High-Speed Weigh in Motion system at Towzin Electric Company (TEC), Tehran, Iran, (September 2016).